Raymond Weil Freelancer Pink Gold Date Chronograph

-The Swiss watch brand is going to start selling its new Raymond Weil Freelancer Pink Gold Date Chronograph watch.
-Taking into account the timepiece’s expected price of around $12,000, I have a feeling that people at RW significantly overestimate financial means of an average freelancer.
+Raymond Weil is soon going to start selling its Freelancer Pink Gold Date Chronograph (ref.
+17740-G-20001).
+Taking into account the expected price of around $12,000, I have a feeling that people at RW significantly overestimate financial means of an average freelancer.
+Well, perhaps they have in mind a different type of an independent contractor on their mind, if you know what I mean, that is.

 It is also one of the most controversial parts of the design.
-While looking completely in place on less expensive stainless steel versions of the watch, here it looks somewhat cheap, like those Ford control buttons that you can see inside a Jaguar.
+While looking completely in place on less expensive stainless steel versions, here it looks somewhat cheap, like those Ford control buttons that you can see inside a Jaguar.

-However, the standard yellow-painted central second as well as hands on the hour and minute counters that are now made of gold, look really good here (although slightly decreasing the Freelancer’s readability but making it look a lot more expensive.)
+However, the standard yellow-painted central second, as well as the hands on the hour and minute counters that are now made of gold (or at least, are gold-plated: Raymond Weil is a bit vague on this one), look really good here (although slightly decreasing the Freelancer’s readability but making it look a lot more expensive.)

-And, yes, I love when pink gold is combined with black dial and dark brown leather strap.
+And, yes, I love when pink gold is combined with black dial and dark brown leather strap, especially when the strap is a real thing crafted from good full-skin alligator leather.

 Oh, and about the movement.
-Raymond Weil doesn’t state it in its press release, but the watch is powered by the ETA Valjoux 7750 automatic chronograph movement, which is famous for its reliability, robustness and accuracy.
+Raymond Weil doesn’t state it in its press release, but Freelancer is powered by the ETA Valjoux 7750 automatic chronograph movement, which is famous for its reliability, robustness, and accuracy.

 Photo: Raymond Weil

-Raymond Weil Freelancer Pink Gold Date Chronograph watch specification
+Raymond Weil Freelancer Pink Gold Date Chronograph specification

 Power reserve: 42 hours